mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-case-classes.md

 val collection: MongoCollection[Person] = database.getCollection("test")
 ```

+{{% note %}}
+The `codecRegistry` can be set when creating a `MongoClient`, at the database level or at the collection level.
+The API is flexible,
+allowing for different `CodecRegistries` as required.
+{{% /note %}}

 ## Insert a person

-Once you have the collection object, you can insert `Person` instances into the collection:
+With the correctly configured `MongoCollection`, inserting `Person` instances into the collection is simple:

 ```scala
 val person: Person = Person("Ada", "Lovelace")